 Reflecting on professional practice is an important step in the TAPS process.
-Teachers will complete a Self-Assessment prior to the Pre-Evaluation Conference.
-The ten Performance Standards will be used to determine professional strengths and areas for growth.
+Teachers may complete a Self-Assessment prior to the Pre-Evaluation Conference, but it is not required.
+The ten Performance Standards may be used to determine professional strengths and areas for growth.
 The Self-Assessment, located on the GaDOE TLSD Electronic Platform, will be available to both the teacher and the school evaluator for review and professional growth planning.
 This information should be used to inform Professional Growth Goal(s) or Professional Growth Plan(s).